mattrajca/DAVKit/README.markdown

 												  credentials:creds];

-`DAVSession` itself acts like a queue, limiting the number of requests it can make at any single time.
+`DAVSession` acts like a queue, limiting the number of requests it can process at any point in time.
 The default is `2`.
 To enqueue a new WebDAV request, instantiate one of the subclasses of `DAVRequest`, and pass it to `DAVSession` as shown below:

 	[session enqueueRequest:subclassOfDAVRequest];

-To receive callbacks when the state of the request changes, register yourself as the delegate of the instance of `DAVRequest` before enqueueing it.
+To receive callbacks when the state of the request changes, register yourself as the delegate of an instance of `DAVRequest` before enqueueing it.

 Unit Tests
 ----------

 Before running the `Tests` target, fill in your WebDAV test server's information into the `HOST`, `USERNAME`, and `PASSWORD` #defines in `DAVTest.h`.
-The tests currently don't work offline.
+The tests require network connectivity.

 Credits
 -------